Key takeaways

 - Continuity: The original contract stays in place.
 The supplemental agreement builds on it

-- Compliance: Especially critical in regulated industries where every change must be traceable
+- Compliance: Especially critical in regulated industries where every change must be traceable.
+HIPAA, GDPR, and FDA 21 CFR Part 11 all require audit trails that show who approved changes and when

-- Simplifies auditing and record-keeping: When someone asks, “Why was this term changed?,” you have a clean paper trail
+- Simplified auditing and record-keeping: When someone asks "Why was this term changed?", you have a clean paper trail

 Types of Supplemental Agreements